ederfduran/OpenCV-ReadWriteImage/README.md

 There are some important things to notice here:

-/vscode is a folder generetaed by vsCode to set up the debug functionality.
+* /vscode is a folder generetaed by vsCode to set up the debug functionality.Also has a c_cpp_properties.json to help the intell¡sense to find the headers files. (https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference)
-CMakeLists.txt used to build the project.
+* CMakeLists.txt used to build the project.
 Notice i use vcpkg to bind OpenCV library.

 # Steps to run